Gainesville Theft Crime Attorneys

 Grand theft is a much more serious offense that is charged as either first degree, second degree, or third degree.
 Grand theft of the third degree is the least serious of these and carries a sentence of up to five years in prison and a $5,000 fine.
 Grand theft of the first degree is the most serious theft crime in the state.
 For those convicted, it carries a sentence of up to 30 years in prison and a $10,000 fine.

 While some theft charges are more serious than others, you should never take any charge lightly.
 At Meldon Law, our Gainesville theft attorney knows how to defend against these charges to give you the best chance of beating the charges.
-Call us today at 800-373-8000 or contact us online to schedule a free consultation.
+Call us today or contact us online to schedule a free consultation.